-Our sessions are based on the principles of the MBSR technique created by Dr. Jon Kabat-Zinn at the Stress Reduction Clinic at the University of Massachusetts Medical School from 1979.
+Our Mindfulness based coaching sessions are designed from the principles of the Mindfulness Based Stress Reduction technique created by Dr. Jon Kabat-Zinn at the Stress Reduction Clinic at the University of Massachusetts Medical School from 1979.

 “The present is the only time that any of us have to be alive – to know anything – to perceive – to learn – to act – to change – to heal” Dr. Kabat-Zinn

 The foundations of mindfulness practice cover all areas of life experience, including mindfulness of the body, thoughts, and emotions.
 Mindfulness can be extended into communication and interpersonal interactions through exercises and compassion meditations, facilitating improved relationships at home and at work.